ica4c/restcord/docs/_docs/Channel/Get Reactions.md

 ## Description

 Get a list of users that reacted with this emoji.
+The emoji must be URL Encoded or the request will fail with 10014: Unknown Emoji.
+To use custom emoji, you must encode it in the format name:id with the emoji name and emoji id.

 ## Parameters